vmware/vic/tests/test-cases/Group1-Docker-Commands/1-2-Docker-Pull.md

 8. Issue a docker pull command to the new VIC appliance using a non-default repository that doesn't exist
 9. Issue a docker pull command for an image with a tag that doesn't exist
 10. Issue a docker pull command for an image that has already been pulled
+11. Issue a docker pull command multiple times for the same image
+12. Issue a docker pull command for each of two images that share layers

 #Expected Outcome:
 VIC appliance should respond with a properly formatted pull response to each command issued to it.
 No errors should be seen, except in the case of step 7, 8 and 9.